I'm Daniel Scott an Acupuncturist Herbalist and Qi Gong teacher

 Chinese Herbal Medicine works on the same diagnostic basis as Acupuncture.
 Its aim is to treat the presenting symptom AND the underlying cause by stimulating the body’s own healing ability.
-As with Acupuncture the process is one of looking for connections rather than reducing focus on a single symptom.
-With Chinese medicine several symptoms can have the same underlying cause.
+As with Acupuncture, the process is one of looking for connections rather than reducing the focus on a single symptom.
+With Chinese medicine, several symptoms can have the same underlying cause.

 Some commonly presented conditions seen is the herb clinic are:

 - Skin disease, including eczema, psoriasis, acne, rosacea, urticaria

 - Gastro-intestinal disorders, including irritable bowel syndrome, chronic constipation, ulcerative colitis

 - Gynaecological conditions, including pre-menstrual syndrome and dysmenorrheal, endometriosis, infertility